Xilinx/wireless-xorif/src/xorif-app/README.md

 * This directory contains the source files and Makefile for the ORAN-Radio-Interface Example Application (xorif-app)

 * The xorif-app is an example application, which uses the libxorif library to interface with the Front Haul Interface hardware.
-The xorif-app also demonstrates the handling of some eCPRI management messages, such as OWDM (One-Way Delay Measurement).

 * The xorif-app can operate as either a "server" or a "client".
     * As a server, the xorif-app will provide a communication interface (via TCP/IP sockets) which will accept messages (e.g. from an xorif-app client).